turingschool/curriculum/source/projects/rush_hour.md

 * Min Response time across all requests
 * Most frequent request type
 * List of all HTTP verbs used
-* List of URLs listed form most requested to least requested
+* List of URLs listed from most requested to least requested
 * Web browser breakdown across all requests
 * OS breakdown across all requests
 * Screen Resolutions across all requests (resolutionWidth x resolutionHeight)